fengguan/education/README.md

 ## 管中窥豹
 what is the relationship between a problem with 200 years history and a mathematics theory araised from last centry?
 What is that mathematician doing!

+Yes, you need to be smart, you need to be smart enought to be interested.
+And give the rest to your interest.
+Young people looks for meaningful things to do, while grown ups looks for meanings for the things they are doing.